courtneyjchen/R_Loan_Policy/README.md

 Link to RPubs: https://rpubs.com/courtneychen/1156757

-*Note: The project intentionally excludes final proposal to prevent unauthorized reuse.
+*Note: The project intentionally excludes the final proposal to prevent unauthorized reuse.